-----

 Macintosh Download

-Download MovingPicture for newer Avid editors (Universal: Intel and PPC))
+MovingPicture for Avid editors (32-Bit)

-Download MovingPicture for FinalCut Pro (Universal: Intel and PPC)
+MovingPicture for FinalCut Pro (Universal: Intel and PPC)

-Download MovingPicture Producer Standalone (Universal: Intel and PPC)
+MovingPicture Producer Standalone (Universal: Intel and PPC)

 After Downloading

+The downloads are compressed into a ZIP format.
+Some browsers will automatically decompress the .zip file into a folder.
+Double-clicking on a ZIP file will expand it into a folder.
 Inside the folder is the help file, called QuickStart.html, a read-me file called ReadMe.rtf and the application itself, called MovingPicture.
 Move the resulting MovingPicture file into the proper folder required by your editor if you are using the plug-in version.

 Where to put the Plug-In